Donvine254/Tech-Tales-Server/README.md

   .then((data) => console.log(data));
 ```
 # License
 **This project is provided for educational purposes only and is therefore considered free use.
-The owner grants permission to use, copy, modify and build up this project without any express or implied warranty or liabilities.**
+The owner grants permission to use, copy, modify and build upon this project without any express or implied warranty or liabilities.**
 ## Happy Coding